quanpower/Scrap-data-from-finanse.wp.pl/README.md

 - add the code done with sentdex pattern recognition series and adapt it to this data.
 - GUI
 - ...

+I'd be happy to cooperate on this project.